anavarro9731/soap/src/setup.md

 Open powershell.

-run `az login` followed by `az devops login` to make sure the CLI is authenticated.
+run `az login`  to make sure the CLI is authenticated.
-If you have multiple organisations/accounts be careful that your are logged into the right one. az account list az account set -s "SubscriptionNameOrIdHere"
+If you have multiple organisations/accounts be careful that your are logged into the right one. az account list az account set -s "SubscriptionNameOrIdHere" az devops configure --defaults organization=https://dev.azure.com/YOURORGANIZATION/

 then run

-`az devops configure --defaults organization=https://dev.azure.com/YOURORGANIZATION/`
+`echo YOURADMINPAT | az devops login --org https://dev.azure.com/YOURORGANISATION/ --verbose`

-test with `az devops project list` cls
+test with `az devops project list`

+cls

-Now goto the directory where the Soap repo was created
+Now goto the directory where the Soap repo was created be aware that in powershell

 Running the ```.\create-new-service.psm1``` script will create a Devops project and pipeline.